yhuang85/mandy/docs/_sources/math/contact-morse-theory.rst.txt

 The most basic and general idea of Morse theory is to understand global properties of a topological space by cutting it into simple pieces and keep track of the assemble process.
 There are many variations and complications that might sneak behind the simply looking idea.
 For example, the topological space itself may be `singular <https://en.wikipedia.org/wiki/Stratified_Morse_theory>`__ or `infinite dimensional <https://en.wikipedia.org/wiki/Floer_homology>`__, and the "simple pieces" and "assemble process" may take very `different forms <https://en.wikipedia.org/wiki/Triangulation_(topology)>`__.

-We will be concerned with the most classical Morse theory here, where spaces are smooth finite-dimensional manifolds :math:`M` and decompositions of :math:`M` are given by the so-called Morse functions :math:`f: M \to \RR`, which are nothing but *generic* smooth functions.
+We will be concerned with the most classical Morse theory here, where spaces are smooth finite-dimensional manifolds :math:`M` and decompositions of :math:`M` are given by the so-called Morse functions :math:`f: M \to \Rbb`, which are nothing but *generic* smooth functions.
 More precisely, the only data we care about :math:`f` is a sequence of *singular values*

 .. math::